When you finalise a pay run in QuickBooks Payroll, journal entries containing the pay run data will be exported to QuickBooks Online.

 To view journal entries associated with payroll:

-- Go to Bookkeeping and select Chart of accounts (Take me there).
+- Go to Transactions and select Chart of accounts (Take me there).

 - In the search box, type in the name of the Default Payment account associated with your payroll.
 By default, this is the Payroll Clearing account.

 - Select Account history under the Actions column.

 - You will now be presented with a list of transactions.
 The transactions marked as Journal under the Type column (2nd column) are payroll journals.